Green functions and completeness; the $3$-body problem revisited: Stationary complete energies for the -body problem

-Effectively $\Psi_0$ is supported in the `free region' and should therefore have corresponding free outgoing asymptotics.
-On the other hand $\Psi_a\phi$ should have different asymptotics.
-We analyse the terms in separate subsections.
+Effectively $\Psi_{a_{\min}}\phi$ and $\Psi_0 \phi$ are supported in the `free region' and should therefore have corresponding outgoing free asymptotics, although the second term is more subtle than the first one.
+On the other hand $\Psi_a\phi$, $a\in\vA_2$, should have asymptotics given by outgoing quasi-modes in the variable $x_a$.
+We will confirm this picture by an analysis involving notation and results from Appendix \ref{sec:Resolvent estimates}.
+The terms $\Psi_{a_{\min}}\phi$, $\Psi_a\phi$ and $\Psi_0\phi$ are treated in Subsections \ref{subsec:Free channel term}, \ref{subsec:Near a collision plane} and \ref{subsec:Free channel contribution}, respectively.